EliasB8/100-days-of-code/log.md

 **Today's Progress**: I completed the first module and 50% done from the AJAX AND JSON module of the Data Visualzation Certificate from @freecodecamp.
 SVG and D3 is some next level data plotting ...
 AWESOME!!

+### Day 74: September 17 Thursday, 2020

+**Today's Progress**: I completed the Data Visualzation Certificate module from @freecodecamp.
+Now it is time to do the 5 projects ... can't wait!!